Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 #### Preparation

-First, you will need to determine the project ID of your allocation on Bridges 2.
+First, you will need to determine the project ID of your allocation on Bridges-2.
 If you already know your project ID, you can skip this section.
 If not, log in to `bridges2.psc.edu` in a terminal and run the following command.
 (Don't copy the `$`; in this and other examples further down the page, the `$` just signifies something you type in,